 In some rare cases (1 in 20), high blood pressure can be caused by an existing medical condition or by a specific medicine.
 These include:

 - some recreational drugs — like cocaine and amphetamines

 What are the symptoms of high blood pressure?

 In short, there are no clear symptoms of high blood pressure.
-Even though as many as 1 in 4 adults will have high blood pressure in the UK, most won’t realise.
+Even though as many as 1 in 4 adults in the UK will have high blood pressure, most won’t realise it.

-The only real way to know whether you have high blood pressure is to get tested.
+Getting tested is the only real way to know whether you have high blood pressure.
 There are several places to get a blood pressure test:

 - at your GP (you don’t have to wait to be offered a test — just ask to see your GP)

 - at some workplaces

 - at home — using your own home blood pressure kit